Dzoks/react-antd-dashboard/README.md

 TooltipButton - Simple component for displaying small circle buttons with tooltip text.

 Datatable - Custom version of Antd Table with premade sorters for numbers and strings, and filters for strings, numbers (supports comparison operators >,<,>=,<=), selection and multiple selection.
 More features (date sorting and filtering, server side pagination, easy actions) coming soon.

+withModal HOC - HOC for wrapping Antd Modal component with properties needed for controlling visibility of modal.
+Offers showDialog/closeDialog methods with possibility to pass data through method parameter.

 ## Installation